DDI Summer Experience

 Rules and Regulations

-All students participating in the MCAS Summer Bridge Program are required to adhere to all RIT policies, procedures and regulations as well as local, state and federal laws.
+All students participating in the DDI Summer Experience are required to adhere to all RIT policies, procedures and regulations as well as local, state and federal laws.
 Alcohol is strictly prohibited in the residence halls, regardless of age.
-MCAS Summer Bridge Program participants are strictly forbidden from consuming alcoholic beverages and/or using illegal or controlled substances, including prescription drugs not prescribed to the student during the MCAS Summer Bridge.
+DDI Summer Experience participants are strictly forbidden from consuming alcoholic beverages and/or using illegal or controlled substances, including prescription drugs not prescribed to the student during the DDI Summer Experience.
 Violators will immediately be suspended from the Program without waiver or compromise.